darvil82/lanat-docs/Lanat/topics/Input-syntax.md

 <procedure title="Example">
 <step>

-Simple program that would run another program (`cat`) with some provided arguments forwarded to it:
+Simple program that would run another program (`grep`) with some provided arguments forwarded to it:

 ```Console
 $ run-with --cmd "grep" -- -r "pattern" "file.txt"